linkeddatacenter/kees/README.md

 What is **data**?
 According to common sense, KEES defines data as words, numbers or in general *any string of symbols*.
 Example of data is the strings  `xyz`, `123`, `33.22` or  `http://LinkedData.Center`.
 Data is usually associated with a  _data type_ that states a set of restrictions on symbols sequence that build up the data For example the number `123`, the float `33.22` or the URI `http://LinkedData.Center`.
 The _data type_ is not the data meaning.

 What is **information**?
-KEES defines information as *data with a meaning*.
+KEES defines informations as *data with a meaning*.
 The meaning can be learned from the context where a data is found or explicitly defined.
 KEES adopts the [RDF standards](https://www.w3.org/RDF/) to describe information by a tuple of three data, i.e. a _triple_ (also known as an RDF statement): a _subject_, a _predicate_, and an _object_.
 The data type for the first two elements of a triple (i.e. the subject and the predicate) must be a URIs, the last element of the triple (i.e. the object) can be anything.
 A triple can be also represented as an [unidirected labeled graph](https://mathinsight.org/definition/undirected_graph)

 ![a triple](architecture/triple.jpg)